powerof3/LightPlacer/README.md

 # Light Placer

-SKSE plugin and framework for adding lights to objects, using configurable JSON files or through extradata in nif.
+SKSE plugin and framework for adding lights to objects, using configurable JSON files.

 ## Requirements
 * [CMake](https://cmake.org/)